thomw201/KIProlog/README.md

 - Was "gamename" released?
 - Rating of "gamename"?
 - What platform is "gamename"?

-<information> keyword asks if you want information about a game or console
+- "information" keyword asks if you want information about a game or console

 who are you?